obzehn/GROMACS_hands-on_intro/GPCRs/README_GPCRs.md

 ```
 The file has a first line which contains the title of the box (`GPCR structure 1`), a second line which contains the number of the atoms in the box (`47140`), and then it contains in order the all the atoms of the system.
 These are organised usually as nine columns.
 The first (here `1NTHR`) is the specific number and name of the reidue - which in this case is the N-terminal of the GPCR.
 The second column contains the specific name of the atom, and usually the first letter indicates the element (here we have a nitrogen followed by three hydrogen and a carbon and so on).
 The third is simply the number of the entry.
 It always starts with `1` and goes up to the number of elements in the box.
 Then, columns four to six contain the x, y, and z coordinates of that atom, while the columns seven to nine contain its velocity, reported by axial component.
 Notice how all atoms always have a position, but might have zero velocity.
 This is out case now, as we are building the box from a static experimental image.
 One of the main roles of the equilibrations phase is this - to relax the starting positions and assign reasonable starting velocities to all the atoms.

-At the other side of the file, the last lines look like this
+At the other end of the file, the last lines look like this
 ```
 [...]
  1193POPC  C11847137   9.898   1.890   4.009  0.0000  0.0000  0.0000